thissop/YSOs/caltech/documentation.md

   - colors: a list of colors for each of the lines you want to plot, e.g. colors=['green','red'] will set the first line green and the second red.
   - x_label: the string label for the x-axis.
   - y_label: the string label for the y-axis.
+  - plot_title: the string label for the plot title.
   - line_labels: this should be a list of string labels for each of the lines being plotted.
 They should be in the same list order as the items in x in y.
   - plot_type: there are four plot_type options:
     1. 'scatter': simple scatter plot